 Newcomers to Canada may apply for GST/HST credits at any time in the year they become residents of Canada by completing Form RC151 or by filling out the benefits section on your income tax form.

 GST Credit cheques are issued every three months.

 There are many Saskatchewan programs that help low-income families get a better quality of life.

 - The Provincial Training Allowance (PTA) that provides income assistance to low-income adult students who are studying in certain programs;

 - The Saskatchewan Low-Income Tax Credit that reduces the provincial income taxes paid by lower-income people.
 If you applied for the federal GST Credit, you will automatically be registered for this program; and

-- The Saskatchewan Assistance Program for people who aren't able to meet their basic living costs.
+- The Saskatchewan Income Support (SIS) program for people who aren't able to meet their basic living costs.

 For more information, visit Financial Help.